miami-open-211/miami211/README.md

 ### Who is this made by?

-This project was originally developed by Ernie Hsiung and [David James Knight](https://github.com/davidjamesknight).
+This project was originally developed by [Ernie Hsiung](https://github.com/ErnieAtLYD) and [David James Knight](https://github.com/davidjamesknight).
 See the full [contributors list](https://github.com/Code-for-Miami/miami211/graphs/contributors).

 ### Who is using this platform?

 - [Prototype](https://mia211.herokuapp.com/) for Jewish Health Services

+### What is the status of the URL?

+As of March 2017, the repo is hosted on a Heroku account managed by @ErnieAtLYD.

 ### Screenshots